Eddy Butler

 Edward Mark Butler (born in Bloomsbury on 13 November 1962) is a former National Elections Officer of the British National Party (BNP).
 He was dubbed the BNP's "elections guru" by its newspaper, Voice of Freedom, until being suspended and expelled from the party in 2010 by Nick Griffin.
 He then became a member of the English Democrats before becoming associated with the For Britain Movement.
+After Rupert Lowe's split from Reform UK and his subsequent founding of an own far-right party, Restore Britain, Butler has been seen campaigning for them.